zhangmingkai4315/alertmanager-history/README.md

 # alertmanager-history
-Build a alertmanager history server for search and analysis, all alerts will save to elasticsearch
+Build a alertmanager history server for search and analysis, all alerts will save to elasticsearch and ready for search

 #### Start Server

-Rename config-example.yml -> config.yml , change the configration parms

-Make sure the sevices is ready
+Frist rename config-example.yml -> config.yml , change the configration parms, then make sure your sevices is ready:

  - alertmanager
  - elasticsearch

-Start History Server
+Build yourself, or download from release page and start history server:

 ```
   go build . && ./alertmanager-history -c config.yml
 ```